secretdataz/BetterFonts/README.md

 </table>

 ### Installation: ###
-Installation is the same as for any other Forge mod.
+* BetterFonts for Minecraft 1.13 requires [Rift modloader](https://minecraft.curseforge.com/projects/rift) to function.
+Install it first.
-Just place BetterFonts jar in "mods" folder in your Minecraft directory.
+* Grab a [binary release](https://github.com/secretdataz/BetterFonts/releases) and place it inside your `<minecraft directory>/mods/` directory.

 ### Configuration: ###
 This mod has a config file to change the default font and text size this mod uses.
-If your game is installed in a `.minecraft` directory, then the config file will be `.minecraft/config/BetterFonts.cfg` (the same place ForgeModLoader keeps its config files).
+If your game is installed in a `.minecraft` directory, then the config file will be `.minecraft/config/BetterFonts.cfg`.
 Please note that the `config` directory does **not go inside minecraft.jar** but directly into the game folder.

 ### License: ###
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.